4 Car Smells That Could Signal a Problem

 Does Your Car Smell Like Rotten Eggs?

-If your car smells like rotten eggs, this car odor usually indicates a catalytic converter problem.
+If you have a rotten egg smell in cars, this car odor usually indicates a catalytic converter problem.
 There is a minimal amount of sulfur in your car’s fuel.
 When the converter is working properly, it converts the sulfur to sulfur dioxide, which does not have any smell.
 If you are able to detect a sulfur smell in car or the car smells like eggs, it means that it is not properly converting.
 When you notice that your car smells like rotten eggs or the car smells like sulfur, the catalytic converter could be backed up or not working at all, and it will need to be fully replaced.

 Does Your Car Create a Burning Rubber Smell?

-If you smell something similar to burning rubber, it is often a sign that you have overheated the brakes or tires.
+If you notice a burning rubber smell from cars, it is often a sign that you have overheated the brakes or tires.
 Overheating usually occurs when your car’s clutch is slipping or not working properly.
 If you experience this smell and were using your clutch at the time, let the car cool down, and try again.
 Although this does not require immediate auto care, the smell should be carefully monitored.
 If it continues to happen, schedule an appointment with your auto mechanic.

-The burning smell could also come from your brake pads.
+A burning smell from cars could also come from brake pads.
 If you are pushing too hard on your brakes, it could cause them to overheat.
 Try downshifting and see if it helps the smell.
 You can also check the exterior of your tires.
 If they feel unusually hot, it is likely a brake pad problem.
 Schedule an appointment to have your brake pads replaced.